Missouri Off-Grid Laws: An In-Depth Guide

 Is Living Off-Grid Legal in Missouri?

-Off-grid living is legal in Missouri and it is actually considered one of the friendliest states for going off-grid.
+Off-grid living is legal in Missouri, considered one of the friendliest states for going off-grid.
 In rural areas, there are very few or even no building codes other than for septic.
 You are mostly free to do whatever you want on your own land.

 Missouri Zoning Laws and Off-Grid Living

-In many states, zoning laws can make it difficult to go off-grid.
-These laws may prohibit you from using your land in certain ways or set requirements such as minimum lot sizes.
-Luckily, there is still a lot of land in rural Missouri which has absolutely no zoning.
+In many states, zoning laws can make it challenging to go off-grid.
+These laws may prohibit you from using your land in specific ways or set requirements such as minimum lot sizes.
+Luckily, there is still a lot of land in rural Missouri with no zoning.

-In areas with no zoning, you will be mostly free to do whatever you want on your land.
-You will still need to adhere to local building codes though (which are put in place to protect you and your neighbors).
+In areas without zoning, you will mostly be free to do whatever you want on your land.
+You will still need to adhere to local building codes, though (which are in place to protect you and your neighbors).

 However, there are surprisingly many places in Missouri that don’t even have building codes.
 For example, Osage County does not have building requirements or zoning.
 Rural areas of Douglas County also don’t have zoning or building codes.

-The closer you get to cities though, the more likely you are to have to follow codes.
-Also note that, even if the county doesn’t have building codes, the towns within the county might have their own codes.
+The closer you get to cities, the more likely you are to have to follow codes.
+Also note that even if the county doesn’t have building codes, the towns within the county might have their own codes.

 Exceptions to No-Zoning Land in Missouri: